Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 A few things this post deliberately did not say:

 - "Platform X is a scam."
-None of the three are scams.
-They're regulated.
+None of the four are scams.
+They're regulated, in their respective jurisdictions, by FINRA, SEBI, or both.

 - "You should use a private bank's PMS."
-For amounts under ₹5 crore, this is generally not a better deal — high fees, narrow universe, opaque structures.
+For amounts under Rs 5 crore, this is generally not a better deal — high fees, narrow universe, opaque structures.

 - "Use crypto exchanges to get USD exposure."
 Don't.
 The regulatory uncertainty is real and crypto USD-pegged exposure is a fundamentally different bet than equity.

-The boring conclusion is the right one: pick the platform that matches your stage, focus on actually deploying money, and revisit the choice every 2–3 years as your portfolio grows.
+The boring conclusion is the right one: pick the platform that matches your stage and what assets you already hold, focus on actually deploying money, and revisit the choice every 2 to 3 years as your portfolio grows.

 One practical post a week on US investing & RSU strategy.